vladimirspecalp-hub/mspro_escrow_mvp/replit.md

 # Escrow Platform - NestJS Backend

 ## Overview
 This project is a NestJS-based backend API for an escrow platform, built with TypeScript.
-Its purpose is to facilitate secure escrow transactions with a focus on a robust state machine, payment integration, administrative dispute resolution, and comprehensive security & audit controls.
+Its purpose is to facilitate secure escrow transactions with a focus on a robust state machine, payment integration, administrative dispute resolution, comprehensive security & audit controls, and system reliability through rate limiting and error handling.
 The platform aims to provide a reliable foundation for safe deal management.

-**Current Version**: v1.3
+**Current Version**: v1.4
-**Current State**: Step 9 Complete - KYC & User Verification
+**Current State**: Step 10 Complete - Audit Logging, Rate Limiting & Error Handling
 **Last Updated**: October 21, 2025

 ## User Preferences